Definition of Alternator

 |Speed||The Speed of the motor does not depend on the variation in the load.
 Speed is constant.||The Speed of the Asynchronous motor decreases with the increasing load.|

 The main difference between synchronous and asynchronous generators is rotor synchronism.
 When the rotor rotates slower than synchronous speed the generator acts as a motor.
 When the rotor rotates at a more speed than synchronous speed then the rotor acts as a generator.

 Synchronous generators are one of the most commonly used alternators.
 The modern power generation industry is widely used in hydroelectric power, thermal power plant, nuclear power generation, and diesel power generation.
 The asynchronous motor that operates as a generator is one of the most commonly used alternators.

 The asynchronous generator is an alternator that utilizes an air gap rotating magnetic field between a stator and a rotor to interact with an induced current in a rotor winding.
 According to the working principle, it is also called an Induction generator.
 The speed of the generator is a little bit higher than the synchronous speed.
 The output power of the asynchronous generator increases or decreases with the slip rate.

 Why do We need Parallel Operation of Alternators?

 Alternator parallel operation is an important issue.
 Now we are going to discuss the parallel operation of alternators.
-Suppose there are four alternators are installed in any power plant, and they are operating at the same load.
-If somehow load demand is increased than the rated load, and meeting the extra load demand is not possible then another alternator is needed to connect in parallel to meet the extra load demand which is called alternator parallel operation.
-It is noted that both alternators must be at the same power and will also rotate at the same (r.p.m.) speed, phase sequence will be the same, and incoming voltage must be the same.
+Suppose there are four alternators installed in any power plant, and they are operating at the same load.
+If somehow the load demand is increased than the rated load, and meeting the extra load demand is not possible then another alternator is needed to connect in parallel to meet the extra load demand which is called alternator parallel operation.
+It is noted that both alternators must be at the same power and will also rotate at the same (r.p.m.) speed, the phase sequence will be the same, and the incoming voltage must be the same.